siam1251/cmds/cpp.md

 # Modern C++

 ### std::transform vs std::for_each
-std::transform doesn't guarantee in order access means it runs in parallel while for_each access orderly and doesn't run in parallel
+std::transform doesn't guarantee in order access means it may run in parallel based on the executation policy that you pass while for_each access orderly and doesn't run in parallel

 #### Weird behavior, passing object properties as a parameter (int)
 I was passing the object properties directly as a parameter like (this->controllerID) and It was crashing